Keerttna/Wireless-Sound-System/README.md

 5. User-Friendly Interface: The project provides an intuitive and user-friendly interface, making it accessible to a wide range of users, including those with limited technical expertise.

-6.Intuitive Gesture Control: The system offers a set of predefined, intuitive gestures for audio control, ensuring a consistent and user-friendly experience.
+6. Intuitive Gesture Control: The system offers a set of predefined, intuitive gestures for audio control, ensuring a consistent and user-friendly experience.
 Users can seamlessly adjust volume with these predefined gestures.

 ## Potential Applications: